Imperial (automobile): 1964 (Series VY1-M, H)

-1965 (Series AY1-M,H)
+1965 (Series AY1-M, H)

 Changes for 1965 were largely confined to the front fascia and to trim, and replacement of the push-button automatic transmission gear selection system with a more conventional steering column-mounted shift lever.
 The split grille was gone, replaced by a large chromed crossbar and surround, and the headlights were inset into the grill behind glass covers (similar to that year's Chrysler 300 and New Yorker models) with etched horizontal lines imitating the grill.
 As pointed out by the sales literature, 100-year-old Claro Walnut trim was added to the interior.
 Production totaled 18,409.

-1966 (Series BY1-M,H)
+1966 (Series BY1-M, H)

-This was the final year for the Imperial platform that was first introduced in 1956 for the 1957 model year.
+This was the final year for the Imperial platform first introduced in 1956 for the 1957 model year.
 All subsequent years through 1966 used this same basic platform with annual changes to the body sheetmetal.
-However, the Imperial still used the wrap-around windshield that had been dropped by most other makes for entry and exit room when they almost all simultaneously downsized for 1961.
+However, the Imperial still used the wrap-around windshield that had been dropped by most other makes to facilitate egress when they almost all simultaneously downsized for 1961.

 The 1966 model year saw a change to an egg-crate grille.
 The glass headlight covers lost the etched lines but gained twin 24k gold bands around the perimeter.
 The trunk lid bulge became more squared off with a smaller Imperial script off to the side.
 The backup lights were moved to the lower bumper, nearly doubling taillight size.
 The Claro Walnut trim that had been introduced the previous year was used more extensively and would be replaced the following year.
 The 413 CID engine that had been standard since 1959 was replaced with a 350 hp 440 CID engine.

 Production totaled 13,752.
 There was a 1966 LeBaron that was presented to Pope Paul VI at the UN in New York for his use.
 Also this year, Imperial was the basis for "The Black Beauty," a rolling arsenal on the ABC-TV series The Green Hornet, starring Van Williams and Bruce Lee.
 A black Imperial of this year would also be restored as a wedding anniversary gift for Richard "The Old Man" Harrison who used to be on the History Channel show, Pawn Stars.

 Third generation (1967–1968)

 Imperial styling was completely new for the 1967 and 1968 models.
-Using a two-inch shorter wheelbase, Imperial switched from the body-on-frame platform (D-body) to a unibody platform (C-body platform used in other full-size "Mopars".)
+Using a two-inch shorter wheelbase, Imperial switched from the body-on-frame platform (D-body) to a unibody platform (C-body platform used in other full-size Mopars.)
 While Imperial's front K member was 3.0 in longer than a Chrysler's, dimensions behind the front fenders were similar.
 One reason for the change was that Chrysler had gained experience with unibody construction and was ready to apply it to the company's flagship line.